vyca2017/content/content/reference/migrations/migrating-types.md

 Renaming a type can be done with the `@rename(oldName: String!)` directive.

-> Renaming a type potentially breaks existing queries, mutations and subscriptions.
+> Renaming a type potentially breaks existing queries, mutations and subscriptions in your [GraphQL API](!alias-heshoov3ai).
 Make sure to adjust your app accordingly to the new name.

 Consider this schema file: